ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 ## Push and pull: chunk retrieval and syncing

-The retrieval of a chunk is a process which fetches a given chunk from the network by its address.
-Since Swarm involves a direct storage scheme of fixed size where chunks are stored on nodes with address corresponding to the chunk address the retrieval protocol involves reaching those neighborhoods wherever the request is initiated.
+Swarm involves a direct storage scheme of fixed size where chunks are stored on nodes with address corresponding to the chunk address.

+The syncing protocols act in such a way that they reach those neighborhoods whenever a request is initiated.

 Such a route is sure to exist as a result of the Kademlia topology of keep-alive connections between peers.

 The process of relaying the request from the initiator to the storer is called forwarding and also the process of passing the chunk data along the same path is called backwarding.

+Conversely - Backwarding and Forwarding are both notions defined on a keep alive network of peers as strategies of reaching certain addresses.

-If we zoom into a particular node in the forwarding path we see the following strategy:
+If we zoom into a particular node in the forwarding (or backwarding) path we see the following strategy:

-- Receive a retrieve request
+- Receive a request
 - Decide who to forward the request to (decision strategy)
-- Have a way to match the the response to the original request
+- Have a way to match the the response to the original request.

 The crucial step is the second one - strategy of choosing the peer to forward the request to and how they react to failure like stream closure or nodes dropping offline or closing the protocol connection and whether we proactively initiate several requests to peers.

-Backwarding and Forwarding are both notions defined on a keep alive network of peers as strategies of reaching certain addresses.
+The last step does not apply for the storer nodes, since they do not forward the request but they satisfy it.

 The key elemement of these notions is that the decision about the next action is being done on the node level, which will select the next peers(s) and delegate them with handling the request.